Who Claims Child After Separation Or Divorce

 Keep in mind that merely having the right to claim the dependent exemption does not entitled the non-custodial parent to all of the other benefits listed above, though exemption generally allows claim to the child tax credit, the custodial parent would have the rights to the other benefits listed.Phase-out of Exemptions

 If your adjusted gross income exceeds certain limit set by the IRS, the exemption amount reduces on a percentage basis.
 If your adjusted gross income exceeds the phase-out figures by more than $122,500, whatever your filing status, the exemption amount is reduced to zero.

 Consult with a Family Law Attorney in NJ

-If you need to discuss tax exemptions for your child or children, call the Law Offices of Peter Van Aulen for a free consultation with a family law attorney in NJ at 201-845-7400.
+If you need to discuss tax exemptions for your child or children, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation with a family law attorney in NJ at 201-845-7400.